 After finishing the book, she famously graffitied a marble bust of the god Hermes.
 She scribbled the following on the bust: “JK Rowling finished writing Harry Potter and the Deathly Hallows in this room (552) on 11th Jan 2007”.
 Not surprisingly, Rowling did not get into any trouble for her vandalism and in fact, the bust is now proudly displayed in the suite behind glass.
 The suite was later renamed the JK Rowling Suite.

 The Balmoral Hotel is a hotel and anyone can stay here for a price (check current prices here).
 You can even stay in the same room (552) as the famous author.
-This beautiful suite is priced at about £1,000 a night and the outside of the door is decorated with an owl and a small golden sign bearing the name The J.K.
+This beautiful suite typically costs between £2,000 and £3,000 a night depending on the season (checked March 2026) and the outside of the door is decorated with an owl and a small golden sign bearing the name The J.K.
 Rowling Suite.
 Of course, you can book a regular room for much less!

 If the Balmoral Hotel is not within your budget, you can also still visit the hotel restaurant for a meal or afternoon tea (reservations recommended).